Your cookie preferences

 ADSL is the slowest type of broadband that's still widely available, because it relies completely on the UK's copper phone line network to reach your home.
 The letters stands for 'asymmetric digital subscriber line'.

-ADSL broadband is still a great option for small households of people who don't use the internet very much, but it won't be able to handle the demands of most families nowadays.
+ADSL broadband won't be able to handle the online demands of most families nowadays.

-If you have an active Openreach line, you can either choose broadband packages that offer standard ADSL, which the majority of internet providers in the UK sell, or ADSL2, which is slightly faster but less widely available.
-But you could also choose a superfast fibre connection if you want faster internet.
+If you have an active Openreach copper phone line, you can either choose broadband packages that offer standard ADSL, which the majority of internet providers in the UK sell, or ADSL2, which is slightly faster but less widely available.
+But these cables also supply part-fibre if you want faster internet.

 ADSL is the oldest internet technology that's still in regular use today, therefore it's also the slowest and, in most cases, the cheapest broadband connection type in regular use.